 Are you living with a long term condition?

-What is care and support planning?
 This way of working aims to give you the opportunity to get more out of your annual review appointments by reorganising the way things happen and giving you more information before you see your nurse or doctor.
 It should help you to talk about:

 • What is important to you